 \section{Numerical Experiments}

-In this section we provide a set of examples which verify the convergence rates proved in Theorem \ref{control_estimate}, and present two application oriented examples.
-A primal dual active set strategy as a \textit{semi-smooth Newton (SSN)} method (see for more details \cite{Hintermuller_SSN, Kunisch_Book, JCD_Book}) is employed to determine the optimal control from the discrete optimality system \eqref{DiscreteKKT_state}-\eqref{DiscreteKKT_VI}.
-The resulting linearized system is solved using the linear solver \textit{MUMPS} in open source finite element library FEniCS \cite{alnaes2015fenics}.
-The essential boundary conditions are implemented using the Dirichlet boundary class feature of FEniCS and the zero mean value for the pressure approximation is tackled using a Lagrange multiplier approach.
+In this section we provide a set of examples which verify the convergence rates proved in Theorems \ref{NA_State} (see Remark \ref{NA_State:convex.domains} for convex domains) and verify the proposed method on the porous-cavity benchmark problem by comparing with data from the literature.
+We employ the Newton's method to solve the discretised problem, resulting in a linearised system which is solved using the linear solver \textit{MUMPS} in open source finite element library FEniCS \cite{alnaes2015fenics}.
+The essential boundary conditions are implemented using the Dirichlet boundary class feature of FEniCS and the zero mean value for the pressure approximation is handled using a Lagrange multiplier approach.